System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Results and Discussion

-Our results show an excellent agreement with the experimental yield ratios measured by ALICE across all three systems and are consistent with those shown by \cite{pp_SCE_ALICE, Vytautas_Kalweit}.
-Early calculations \cite{Chatterjee_2017} requiring an additional canonical suppression factor, i.e. $\gamma_S <1$, can be excluded based on our studies and Ref. \cite{Vytautas_Kalweit}.
+Our results show an excellent agreement with the experimental yield ratios measured by ALICE across all three systems and are consistent with those shown in Refs. \cite{pp_SCE_ALICE, Vytautas_Kalweit, Cleymans_2021}.
 At these high collision energies, strangeness seems saturated even in the smallest systems.
-The main differences to Ref. \cite{Vytautas_Kalweit} emerge from the fact that our results do not require different rapidity windows for pions and strange particles and no additional normalization factor was used to reproduce the experimental results.
+The main differences to Ref. \cite{Vytautas_Kalweit} emerge from the fact that our results do not require different rapidity windows for pions and strange particles and no additional normalization factor is used to reproduce the experimental results.
 In our analysis, the accurate representation of final state particle yields relies solely on the use of flavour-dependent temperatures and fireball volumes -- the relevant volumes as a function of $\big \langle dN_\mathrm{ch}/d\eta\big \rangle$ as determined by the model are shown in Figure \cref{fig:Volumes_SCE}.

-Lastly, we varied the treatment of net-strangeness of the $\phi$ meson in our model between $S=0$, $S=1$ and $S=2$ to gauge the sensitivity of the calculated yields and to elucidate the question of strangeness enhancement in the case of the vector meson.
-Figure \cref{fig:phi_fits} shows the $\phi$ to $\pi^{+}$ ratio as a function of $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$, following the same labeling convention for experimental points and 2CFO thermal model calculations as Figure \cref{fig:Yields_SCE_Fits_2CFO}, using an ad hoc variation of the total strangeness (S) value within the model for the $\phi$ meson.
-To reiterate, the $\pi^{+}$ and $\phi$ values were calculated at $T_\mathrm{L} = 150$ MeV and $T_\mathrm{S} = 165$ MeV, respectively.
-For the comparison to the data, we arbitrarily fixed the total strangeness of the $\phi$ meson to $S = 0$ (purple open crosses), $S = 1$ (cyan open crosses) and $S = 2$ (magenta open crosses), respectively.
+Lastly, we vary the treatment of net-strangeness of the $\phi$ meson in our model between $S=0$, $S=1$ and $S=2$ to gauge the sensitivity of the calculated yields and to elucidate the question of strangeness enhancement in the case of the vector meson.
+Figure \cref{fig:phi_fits} shows the $\phi$ to $\pi^{+}$ ratio as a function of $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$, following the same labeling convention for experimental points and 2CFO thermal model calculations as Figure \cref{fig:Yields_SCE_Fits_2CFO}, using a variation of the total strangeness (S) value within the model for the $\phi$ meson.
+To reiterate, the $\pi^{+}$ and $\phi$ values are calculated at $T_\mathrm{L} = 150$ MeV and $T_\mathrm{S} = 165$ MeV, respectively.
+For the comparison to the data, we arbitrarily fix the total strangeness of the $\phi$ meson to $S = 0$ (purple open crosses), $S = 1$ (cyan open crosses) and $S = 2$ (magenta open crosses), respectively.